Sant720/sandwich/content/docs/sandwich/core-principles.md

 - **Soft breads** (brioche, sandwich loaves) pair well with tender, delicate fillings.
 - **Chewy breads** (baguettes, ciabatta) work well with hearty ingredients but may require hollowing.
 - **Seedy or whole-grain breads** are best used fresh and generally do not benefit from toasting.

+### Bread-to-filling ratio

+Bread should make up **about one-quarter of the total sandwich volume**.
+This makes the bread substantial enough to hold everything together, but not so dominant that it overshadows the filling or makes the sandwich difficult to eat.

+> [!IMPORTANT]
+> #### Removing bread crumbs
+> Balancing bread volume ensures the filling stands out while maintaining structural stability and comfort while biting.
+If your bread is too dense, **remove bread crumb with your fingers** to make space for your filling.

 ### Hollowing the interior